Initiatives to Revitalize the Regions

 Agricultural, Forestry and Fisheries Future Fund Supports Local AFF Organizations

 The Agricultural, Forestry and Fisheries Future Fund was established in 2014 by The Norinchukin Bank, a member of JA Group, JF Group and JForest Group, with a ¥20 billion contribution.
-This fund seeks to support initiatives to nurture leaders who drive the sustainable development of the AFF industries, strengthen the revenue base of these industries and revitalize local communities based on the AFF industries.
+This fund seeks to support initiatives to nurture leaders who drive the sustainable development of the Agriculture, Fishery, and Forester ("AFF") industries, strengthen the revenue base of these industries and revitalize local communities based on the AFF industries.

 Projects Targeted by the Agricultural, Forestry and Fisheries Future Fund